fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-01-01-thoughts-about-2021.md

 <h2 id="cool-kids">How to be one of the cool kids</h2>

 End of March, I got my first longboard and started to learn how to ride it.
-This is one of the things which looks super easy when you watch a profi, but you need to stand on a board once to understand that you need a lot of time, practice and passion to get so good that it looks easy.
+This is one of the things which looks super easy when you watch a pro, but you need to stand on a board once to understand that you need a lot of time, practice and passion to get so good that it looks easy.
 It’s even a bit scary in the beginning... but it’s also super fun!
 And after a short time you get to see and feel the progress.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Happiness ☀️🌳🛹 <a href="https://t.co/y5VDxDi7mH">pic.twitter.com/y5VDxDi7mH</a></p>&mdash; Feli #DieHimmelstraeumerin (@felibe444) <a href="https://twitter.com/felibe444/status/1391406829075406853?ref_src=twsrc%5Etfw">May 9, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 After a few weeks, I even started to learn some tricks and you need to be super brave to jump on or with the board!
 You have to outplay your mind and just do it, which sounds easy... but guess what... it’s not!
-I usually tried the tricks on grass first to build up some confidence (and trick my brain) before I tried them on asphalt.
+I usually tried the tricks on grass first to build up some confidence (and trick my brain) before I tried them on the street.

 Looking forward to good weather to continue my journey on the board.